If you are getting an error running the docker command as a non-root user,

 Example for running the docker command using sudo:

-Provide group permission and docker.sock file permission by creating user-group docker and add the user to it
+Provide group permission and docker.sock file permission by creating a user-group docker and adding the user to it

 # Creating a group - docker